Hexastack/hexabot-plugin-chatgpt/README.md

 Title: Example Title
 Data: Example Data...

-RECENT MESSAGES:

-1. User: Hi, how can I assist you today?
-2. User: Can you explain more about Hexastack’s services?

 INSTRUCTIONS:
 Based on the provided context and documents, answer the user's question clearly and concisely.